Last Updated: 2023-12-20

 Step 2: Access tagging for the phone column

-Now it's time to view your tags, starting with the phone tag.
-The Column tab on the right should be visible by default.
+Now it's time to assign your tags, starting with the phone tag.
+You will assign this tag to the phone column.

 Step 3: Select the pii.phone tag